tvjsx/trading-vue-js/README.md

 ## Features

-* Scrolling & zoomming as we all like
+* Scrolling & zooming as we all like
 * Simple API for making new overlays
 * No need for fancy math
 * One overlay === one .vue component